ROI Calculator

 What is annualized ROI (CAGR)?

 Annualized ROI, also known as CAGR (Compound Annual Growth Rate), shows the equivalent annual return if the investment grew at a steady rate.
-It's useful for comparing investments held over different time periods.
+It is essential for comparing investments held over different time periods.
 Formula: CAGR = (Final/Initial)^(1/years) − 1.

 What is the investment multiplier?